jondubois/iogrid/README.md

 Then you can either clone this repo with Git using the command:

 ```
-git clone git@github.com:SocketCluster/sc-phaser-sample.git
+git clone git@github.com:SocketCluster/iogrid.git
 ```

 ...
-Or you can download the zip: https://github.com/SocketCluster/sc-phaser-sample/archive/master.zip and extract it to a directory of your choice.
+Or you can download the zip: https://github.com/SocketCluster/iogrid/archive/master.zip and extract it to a directory of your choice.

-Once you have this repo setup in a `sc-phaser-sample` directory on your machine, you need to navigate to it using the terminal and then run:
+Once you have this repo setup in a `iogrid` directory on your machine, you need to navigate to it using the terminal and then run:

 ```
 npm install
 ```

-Then (while still inside the `sc-phaser-sample` directory) you can launch the SocketCluster server using:
+Then (while still inside the `iogrid` directory) you can launch the SocketCluster server using:

 ```
 node server